torbendury/torbendury.github.io/_posts/2021-11-27-azure-kubernetes-with-application-gateway-and-ssl.md

 ## Renewal of certificates

 `cert-manager` is going to take care of auto-renewing the certificates when needed.
 By default, Let's Encrypt certificate last for 3 months and then need to be updated - this is where handy `cert-manager` comes in.
+It constantly checks for expiring certificates and automatically renews them for you.
+AGIC will take care of replacing them for users which access your application.

 ## Securing your application with Network Security Group